-For further information, or to register for the examination, please email Dr. Islami at email@example.com.
+For further information, or to register for the examination, please email Prof. Peschard at firstname.lastname@example.org.

 There are two parts to the examination: propositional logic and predicate logic.
 Each part will have exercises both on symbolization and derivation.
 Below you will find the list of topics covered by the examination and the logic textbook that should help you to review the material.
 While you might consult other textbooks, make sure you are familiar with symbols and conventions in the Logic Primer (the main source for the exam).

 A. In order to pass this examination, you will need to be familiar with: